Insurance Code 2101, PC 550

-The EDD in California serves as the agency investigating claims of unemployment insurance fraud.
+The EDD in California serves as the agency investigating claims of unemployment insurance fraud in Colifornia.
 Public tips and flagged applications in the unemployment insurance offices serve as the primary means of initiating an investigation.
 Such red flags include forged signatures or seals or alarming information that is presumed false or misleading.

 One may be charged with this crime if an investigation yields sufficient evidence to bring the case forward.

 - There was false or misleading information, or material information was left unreported;